Solomon198/Desktop-Inventory-Manager/README.md

 - Redirect user to the last sale invoice page

-- Handle the submit button in employee's module.
+- Fix bug at the point of updating expense date field.